-Its important to have useful names since names like Inprise, EnteraSys just don’t remind of what they do.
+It’s important to have useful names since names like Inprise, Enterasys just don’t remind of what they do.
 Name of the company can be based on founder’s name (Linux, Dell, CraigsList, Norton, HP, Seibel), a functional name (NetFlix, SalesForce, XM Satellite Radio), evocative (Oracle, Visa, YouTube), zeitgeist – related to ongoing culture (Friendster – build on the word Napster) or acronyms (In author’s opinion, acronyms like RSA, MP3 are much better than names like Inprise and Enterasys).

-- Its a risky world.
+- It’s a risky world.
 Sell confidence

-User of a new product takes a lot of risk, specially, if s/he is introducing it to its enterprise, the risks are financial (what if product fails?), technology (what if technology is outdated?), standards risk (what if this does not become the winning standard? as blu-ray lost), execution risk (what if the seller fails in execution?), company risk (what if seller disappears? like Pandesic, an Intel-SAP joint venture disappeared), legal risk (will product comply with regulations?), PR risk (Benetton had a bad PR due to adding RFID tags to its products).
+User of a new product takes a lot of risks, especially, if s/he is introducing it to its enterprise, the risks are financial (what if product fails?), technology (what if technology is outdated?), standards risk (what if this does not become the winning standard? as blu-ray lost), execution risk (what if the seller fails in execution?), company risk (what if seller disappears? like Pandesic, an Intel-SAP joint venture disappeared), legal risk (will product comply with regulations?), PR risk (Benetton had a bad PR due to adding RFID tags to its products).

 - Convert Champions not deals

-LinkedIn succeeded by finding its value proposition (recruiter will join LinkedIn if potential candidates are there, they will join if startup founders are there, they will join if VCs are their, so they targeted VCs, it tried to create value of VCs by providing it a platform for diligence of potential investments, they ended up being the champion of the platform).
+LinkedIn succeeded by finding its value proposition (recruiter will join LinkedIn if potential candidates are there, they will join if startup founders are there, they will join if VCs are there, so they targeted VCs, it tried to create value of VCs by providing it a platform for diligence of potential investments, they ended up being the champion of the platform).

-The idea is to focus on finding champions, who could be industry analysts, bloggers, experts or industry leaders, once they vouch for your company, chance of success increases significantly.
+The idea is to focus on finding champions, who could be industry analysts, bloggers, experts or industry leaders, once they vouch for your company, the chance of success increases significantly.

 - Choose the right partners.
 Manage them with Clarity.

 F5 networks (application delivery network products for making Internet-based applications faster) was struggling in 2001 but made huge success by building good alliances.
-The idea behind partnership is to develop interdependence where both companies benefit.
+The idea behind the partnership is to develop interdependence where both companies benefit.

 BodyMedia (maker of wearable technologies) partnered with Roche Diagnostics and Apex Fitness group and reach customers of these companies.